Niki Torrão

-Nicholas Mario Torrão de Almeida (艾美達; born 18 November 1987 in Johannesburg, South Africa), simply known as Niki Torrão, is a South African-born Macanese professional football striker who plays for Liga de Elite club Sporting de Macau.
-He also plays for the Macau national football team.
+Nicholas Mário Torrão de Almeida (艾美達; born 18 November 1987), simply known as Niki Torrão, is a professional footballer who plays as a forward for Liga de Elite club S.L Benfica de Macau.
+Born in South Africa, he represents the Macau national team.

 International career

 In 2011, Torrão scored the winning goal for Macau in the 67th Interport Cup against Hong Kong's under-21 team.

 On 11 October 2017, Torrão equalised for Macau against India at Sree Kanteerava Stadium eight minutes before half-time in a 2019 AFC Asian Cup qualification third round match.
 It was Macau's first ever goal in the final round of the qualifiers.